dansanderson/mega65-welcome-guide/hardware-issues.md

 ## Boot failures with blinking blue LED lights

 If the MEGA65 fails to boot its operating system, it will blink the LED lights on the machine in a blue color.
 This may indicate a problem with the core being loaded.
 Turn off the power, then hold the No Scroll key and turn it on to access the core selection menu.
 Select a known-good core, such as the factory-installed core in slot 0.

-I mostly see this when trying to boot the C64 core.
-In most cases, I just need to try again and the C64 core will boot successfully.